William Bartlett Dalby

-Sir William Bartlett Dalby (1840 - 1918) was a British aural surgeon and otologist, who was knighted in 1886.
+Sir William Bartlett Dalby FRCS (1840 - 1918) was a British aural surgeon and otologist, who was knighted in 1886 and made a Fellow of the Royal College of Surgeons in 1870.

-Dalby was consulting ear surgeon to St George's Hospital.
+After being educated at Sidney Sussex College, Cambridge, Dalby became consulting ear surgeon to St George's Hospital.
 In 1894–1895 he was president of the Medical Society.
 He was in 1899–1901 the first president of the Otological Society of the United Kingdom, which in 1907 amalgamated with the Royal Society of Medicine to became the Section of Otology.

+His great-granddaughter was the English novelist Mary Wesley.